mourendxu/TD-OpenCV3TOP/README.md

 6. Once you have access to the compiled plugin, you need to open **Terminal** and run the following command on your plugin. *Make sure you are in the same directory as your plugin*
     1. *otool -L plugin_name.plugin/Contents/MacOS/executable_name*

-    Make sure you replace the plug_name and executable names accordingly. *\*Tip, use tab to auto-complete your path and file names.
+    Make sure you replace the plugin_name and executable names accordingly. *\*Tip, use tab to auto-complete your path and file names.
 Google tab auto complete if in doubt*

     2. In the output, look for the @loader_path string, speciﬁcally the library name(without the path) it is pointing to.